data-insights-fun/Data_Science/6.OpenCV/README.md

 ## Building a Deep Computer Vision Model

-Finally, after mastering the basic concepts and delving into advanced topics, we culminate our journey by demonstrating the construction of a deep computer vision model capable of classifying characters from The Simpsons based on images.
+Finally, after mastering the basic concepts and delving into advanced topics, I culminate our journey by demonstrating the construction of a deep computer vision model capable of classifying characters from The Simpsons based on images.

 ## Material Availability